 I haven’t been yet — but it’s already topping the list for my next trip to Tokyo.
 Expect immersive rides and theming that goes beyond anything you’ve seen in a Disney park before.

-Meet rare Disney characters
+You can meet rare Disney characters

 While Tokyo Disneyland is where you’ll find the traditional line-up of Mickey, Minnie, Donald and the princesses, DisneySea gives you the chance to meet characters you won’t see elsewhere.
 In Mermaid Lagoon, I spotted Prince Eric and even Max the dog from The Little Mermaid.